-tions without significant loss of information in the process.
-Along straight-line paths in parameter space between functions (with mutual information values in the range $\sim 2 - 2.8$ bits), mutual information remains above $\sim 2$ bits on average and very rarely drops below 1 bit.
-Moreover, these values represents a lower bound, since transition paths need not be straight.
-This suggests that the networks can evolve without losing functionality in the process, which resonates with the idea from evolutionary biology that evolution happens not by crossing high fitness barriers (low-information solutions in our case), but by finding neutral paths [38].
+Furthermore, we have found that all networks studied can transition among their maximally informative functions without significant loss of information in the process.
+Along straight-line paths in parameter space between functions (with mutual information values in the range $\sim\!2-2.8$ bits), mutual information remains above $\sim\!2$ bits on average and very rarely drops below 1 bit.
+Moreover, these values represent a lower bound, since transition paths need not be straight.
+This suggests that the networks can evolve without losing functionality in the process, which resonates with the idea from evolutionary biology that evolution happens not by crossing high fitness barriers (low-information solutions in our case), but by finding neutral paths [40].

-Ultimately we have uncovered two important properties of the regulatory networks described by our model: (a) high-information solutions do not cluster by function, and (b) transitions among solutions are possible without significant loss of fidelity.
+Ultimately, we have uncovered two important properties of the regulatory networks described by our model: (a) high-information solutions do not cluster by function, and (b) transitions among solutions are possible without significant loss of fidelity.
 Both of these properties underscore the high evolvability of the networks studied.
 It is possible that these properties are general characteristics of a class of systems extending beyond small transcriptional regulatory networks, particularly systems governed by a large number of tunable parameters.
 However, we argue that these properties are especially relevant here, as they are critical to a quantitative description of the capacity of biological networks to evolve.